stephenquan/Toolkit.Maui.Localization/README.md

-# maui-localize-test
+# Toolkit.Maui.Localization

+## Introduction

-The steps required to localize an app are:
+The universal steps required to localize an app are:
  1. Create string Resource files with the convention:
       - Resources/Strings/filename.resx
       - Resources/Strings/filename.[additionalLanguage1].resx